BuildOnViction/gitbook/general/how-to-connect-to-viction-network/ledger.md

 **Note:** Select **VIC (Viction.com)** the crypto asset network in the top-right corner.
 Select m/44'/60'/0'/0 as the derivation path

-### Connect to TomoMaster
+### Connect to VicMaster

-TomoMaster is the decentralized governance Dapp of Viction, allowing users to vote/unvote for masternodes and apply to become a Masternode Candidate.
+VicMaster is the decentralized governance Dapp of Viction, allowing users to vote/unvote for masternodes and apply to become a Masternode Candidate.

 * Make sure the Ledger Nano S device is powered on, unlocked and the Viction Dapp is open
 * Plug the Ledger Nano S into your PC/Laptop
-* Go to [TomoMaster](https://master.Viction.com/) using a U2F compatible browser
+* Go to [VicMaster](https://master.Viction.com/) using a U2F compatible browser
 * Click on Login button (top right)
 * Select Ledger Wallet from the dropdown list
 * Choose m/44’/60’/0’/0 path if the Ledger Nano S has the latest firmware.
 Otherwise, use m/44’/889’/0’/0 path